thegrumpys/odop/docs/Help/gettingStartedSpring.md

 A few suggestions on how to explore ODOP:Spring after completing the tutorial and demo sessions are also provided.

-A [User Account](..\About\userAccounts) with associated username and password is required to use the ODOP:Spring software.
+A user account with associated username and password is required to access the ODOP:Spring software.
+See: [User Accounts](..\About\userAccounts) for details on how to obtain an account.

 A list of various on-line Help pages providing introductory information is available at [Intro Pages Overview](..\About\introPagesOverview).
-In particular, see [Launching the program](launchODOP) for detailed instructions on how to get the program up and running.
+In particular, see [Launching the program](launchODOP) for more detailed instructions on how to get the program up and running.

-Before continuing, please confirm that the program is running and that the Compression Spring design type is loaded.
-You should see Independent Variables like OD\_Free, Wire\_Dia and L\_Free.
-If you see the Independent Variables of the Rectangular Solid design type (Length, Width and Height), simply click your browser's refresh button and then click the **Open** button to switch to the Spring design type.

 Note that the ODOP software expects to start from an existing design.
 Each "Design Type" contains one or more system provided designs marked "[ReadOnly]".
-For each Design Type, a system provided design by the name of "Startup" is the default starting design.
+For each Design Type,
+the system provided design by the name of "Startup" is the default starting design.

 If you haven't seen it already, the
 [ODOP Design Process Flow Diagram](../About/png/DesignProcessFlowDiagram.png) provides an important conceptual introduction to the overall design process within ODOP.

+Before continuing with the material below, please confirm that the program is running and that the Compression Spring design type is loaded.
+You should see Independent Variables like OD\_Free, Wire\_Dia and L\_Free.
+If you see the Independent Variables of the Rectangular Solid design type (Length, Width and Height), simply confirm that the browser tab containing the program is currently active, click your browser's refresh button and then click the **Open** button to switch to the default design type (Spring/Compression) with the default design (Startup).

 Tutorial sessions teach operation of the program.
-Use the <b>Help : Tutorial...</b> menu item to select the desired tutorial session.
+Use the **Help : Tutorial...** menu item to select the desired tutorial session.

 ![Help Tutorial](./png/HelpTutorial.png "Help Tutorial")